mallikarjunsh23/Samsung-share-price-analysis/README.md

 - Verify data for any missing values and sort out the same.
 - Made sure data is consistent and clean with respect to data type, data format and values used.
 - Grouping the data according to the questions asked.
-- Created charts in python plotly to answer the questioned.
+- Created charts in PowerBi to answer the questioned.

 ### Results/Findings